kbga5lh/Calculator/README.md

 ![App](./ReadmeImages/Calculator.jpg)

-This is my first app using React Native framework.

-## How it works

 ### Front-end
-Everything here is in adaptive layout, all text is in the ScrollViews.
+Everything is in adaptive layout, all text is in the ScrollViews.

 All input is processed and corrected, if needed.